Merci-chao/userChrome.js/README.md

 - This script is developed for Windows and probably does not work on Linux and macOS.

 ## Changelog
+Version 2.3.3
+- Fix several bugs that occur when the window is too narrow and only one scrolling row is allowed to show.

 Version 2.3.2.3
-- Update for Firefox 136
+- Update for Firefox 136.

 Version 2.3.1
 - Update for the native tab groups feature.
-- Fix a visual glitch when moving the selected pinned tabs together and the tabs are scrolling
+- Fix a visual glitch when moving the selected pinned tabs together and the tabs are scrolling.

 Version 2.2
 - Update the appearance of the scrollbar on Windows 11.